Neural Networks vs Deep Learning

 AILabPage defines – Artificial neural networks (ANNs) as “A complex computer code written with several simple, highly interconnected processing elements which are inspired by human brain structure for simulating human brain working & processing data (Information) models“.
 Or simply “a mathematical mesh”, point to note, it’s way different than traditional computer program though.

-Artificial Neural networks are designed to take several binary inputs to give a binary output.
-Professor Frank Rosenblatt was the first one to use neural networks.
-They can process information in the form audio, video, images, texts, numbers, or in any form of data.
-Neurons i.e. perceptrons (as known in the early days) were staged as a decision function in those times.
+Artificial neural networks are designed to take several binary inputs to give a binary output.
+Professor Frank Rosenblatt was the first to use neural networks.
+They can process information in the form of audio, video, images, texts, numbers, or any other form of data.
+Neurons, i.e., perceptrons (as known in the early days), were staged as a decision function in those times.

 What is Deep Learning?